Last Updated on October 12, 2021 by Anne-Marie

 You have to try this Avocado & Watermelon Ice Pops recipe once the weather warms up.

 It’s a more wholesome alternative to the sugary ice pops you find at the store.

-I really can’t think of anything more fun than making easy ice pop recipes with your kids during the summer.
-So why not try out this healthy Avocado & Watermelon Ice Pops recipe?
+Plus, I really can’t think of anything more fun than making easy freezer pop recipes with your kids during the summer.

 Make fruit ice pops with avocados and coconut milk